Types of GST in India – What is CGST, SGST and IGST?

 Under the GST regime, there are five distinct tax slabs to make tax collection easy, these are – 0%, 5%, 12%, 18%, and 28%.
 Most of the items of daily consumption by the masses are charged a 5% tax, while luxury items invite a 28% tax.
 Most of the other products are kept under the 18% tax bracket.
 To encourage the gems and jewellery industry which is a prime export of India, there is a special rate, which is .25% for precious and semi-precious rough stones while 3% for gold.

 One major positive outcome after the implementation of GST is the 20% drop in interstate travel time as all the interstate check posts are now disbanded.
-According to reports, it also has positive implications for the transportation sector as crude consumption and delivery time has reduced.
+According to reports, it also has positive implications for the transportation sector as crude consumption and delivery time have reduced.
 Goods and Services Tax or GST is a comprehensive, destination-based, single, and multistage indirect tax that is imposed on value-addition.
 GST has subsumed around 17, different types of indirect taxes in the country.
-These different taxes that gave way to GST includes state VAT, entertainment tax, Octroi, excise tax and more.
+These different taxes that gave way to GST includes state VAT, entertainment tax, Octroi, excise tax, and more.
 All the Goods and Services are now covered under GST, and the tax is levied according to the tax slabs that are decided by the GST Council.

 The Main Features of GST

 The main features of the GST are :